 - On meal day: combine smoothie packs with ½ cup Greek yogurt and ½ cup milk in a blender.
 Warm waffles and sausage links as needed and serve with butter/syrup.

 - Combine mashed bananas, vanilla extract, baking soda, salt, sugar, 1 stick melted butter, 2 eggs, and flour in a large bowl until there are no lumps.
 Pour mixture into 2 greased loaf pans and bake at 350 degrees for about an hour.

 - While banana bread is baking, slice ham steaks into 7 individual pieces and fry in a pan for 3-4 minutes per side.

 - Chop onions, bell peppers, and mushrooms.
 In the same pan, add a little bit of butter if needed and saute veggies for 3-4 minutes, until soft and translucent.

 - Crack 8-10 eggs in a large bowl.
 Add 2-3 splashes of water and whisk.
-Pour single-serving sizes (about 1/4 cup) of mixture into the hot pan and cook 2-3 minutes per side, until egg mixture is no longer liquid.
-On the second side, add a sprinkle of cheese and a little less than 1/4 cup of the veggie mixture.
-Fold over and remove from pan; repeat until 20 omelettes are completed.
+Pour single-serving sizes (about ¼ cup) of the mixture into the hot pan and cook for 2-3 minutes per side, until the egg mixture is no longer liquid.
+On the second side, add a sprinkle of cheese and a little less than ¼ cup of the veggie mixture.
+Fold over and remove from pan; repeat until 20 omelets are completed.

-- On meal day: slice banana bread and reheat omelettes/ham in a microwave as needed.
+- On meal day: slice banana bread and reheat omelets/ham in a microwave as needed.

 Now go forth and conquer breakfast prep!
 I promise, if I can do it, anyone can.